NikKowPHP/social-brain/chapters/chapter-4.md

 Now let's replay that with the toolkit.
 Imagine the new Maria.
 She takes a Conductor's Breath, resists the urge to fix, and instead flips the Empathy Switch.
 **Maria:** "Ugh, that sounds awful.
 What was the hardest part about that for you?"
 **Leo:** "The hardest part was that I felt completely invisible."
-**Maria:** "Okay, so what I'm hearing is, it wasn't just the feedback that hurt, it was the feeling of being made to feel invisible.
+**Maria:** "So it wasn't just about the idea, it was about them making you feel... invisible.
 Is that right?"
 Leo nods, and this time, his shoulders relax.
 The connection is rebuilt.
 Now, and only now, can they begin to solve the problem together.

 This "premature solution" bug is one of the most common viruses in parent-child communication.
 Your teenager comes home, throws their bag on the floor, and says, 'I completely failed my history test.'
 The Architect brain in the parent immediately boots up: 'Okay, we need a new study schedule.
 I'm hiring a tutor.
 Did you not do the reading?'
 We offer a perfect, logical strategy, but our child just shuts down.
 They didn't need a project manager; they needed a connection.
 The Empathy Switch—'Wow, that sounds incredibly frustrating.
 What's the hardest part for you right now?'—is the only way to debug that disconnection.